sigmdel/domoticz_button/README.md

 The `status` is updated by the application, just put a reasonable value in the first field.
 The extra status, `xstatus`, is usually the brightness level of a dimmer switch or the current selection of a selector switch.
-Again this will be updated by the application, so an intial value of 0 is fine.
+Again this will be updated by the application, so an initial value of 0 is fine.
 The `idx` field is the Domoticz idx for a device.
 The device type and zone should be self-explanatory.
 The last field is the device name.
 It will be shown in the middle row of the display.
 As can be seen, 14-letter names can be shown with the chosen font.